-If you are out in the early morning, particularly on the weekends, there is a good chance that you will be stopped (rightly or wrongly) for violating some vehicle and traffic law such as disobeying pavement markings or a similar minor traffic violation.
-Cops have absolutely no tolerance for any early morning “perceived” traffic violations since they want to stop you, look and speak with you, not so much for the violation they will testify that you committed, (reason for the car stop) but because they assume anyone out at 2 or 3 o”clock in the early morning has been drinking.
+If you are out in the early morning, particularly on the weekends, there is a good chance that you will be stopped (rightly or wrongly) for violating a vehicle and traffic law such as disobeying pavement markings or a similar minor traffic violation.
+Cops have absolutely no tolerance for any early morning “perceived” traffic violations since they want to stop you, look and speak with you, not so much for the violation they will testify that you committed (reason for the car stop), but because they assume anyone out at 2 or 3 o”clock in the early morning has been drinking.
 Anyone who works nights and drives home early in the morning will verify this happens.

-Your license, registration and insurance card should be readily assessable so they can be handed immediately to the police officer so as to avoid the cop observing fumbling or difficulty in locating these documents.
+Your license, registration and insurance card should be readily accessible so they can be handed immediately to the police officer so as to avoid the cop observing fumbling or difficulty in locating these documents.

 In NYS, if convicted of refusing to blow into the hand held alco-test device in the field, the charge (VTL 1194.1b), carries a two point penalty on your driving record.
-Since suspension happens at eleven (11) points it should not be a factor when you consider what evidence you may be giving up, a positive alcohol reading.
-This unit, powered by a fuel cell is notoriously unreliable.
-It does not differentuate between alcohols so if you were varnishing a table earlier or you used a breath spray it would generate a positive reading.
+Since suspension happens at eleven (11) points it should not be a factor when you consider what evidence you may be giving up, namely a positive alcohol reading.
+This unit, powered by a fuel cell, is notoriously unreliable.
+It does not differentiate between alcohols so if you were varnishing a table earlier or you used a breath spray it would generate a positive reading.
 It is so unreliable it can only be used in Court to contradict your testimony that you had no alcohol at the time of arrest.

 Additionally, if you blow .18 or higher you will be charged with Aggravated DWI carrying higher fines and additional penalties.

-If you are arrested, upon release immediately go to a hospital for a blood test to determine the amount of alcohol in your system.
+If you are arrested, upon release, immediately go to a hospital for a blood test to determine the amount of alcohol in your system.
 This reading can be used to contradict the “breath” reading that the DA may use to have you charged with DWI.